mgmillani/dice2tex/README.md

     cabal install

 The binary `dice2tex` will be created.
+This project is also available on [Hackage](http://hackage.haskell.org/package/dice2tex)

 ## Usage